 The Center for Law and Computers has a limited supply of laptop computers reserved for use in emergency situations that arise during exam period.
 Please contact Dean Sowle if you register to take an exam on a laptop, and your laptop suffers unexpected problems that cannot be remedied before your exam.

 The CLC's laptops also may be used (subject to availability) if your computer has problems immediately before or during an exam, as long as the problem is not due to your failing to properly configure or register your laptop to run the SofTest program.
 Students who have not properly configured or registered SofTest on their computers will be given bluebooks and will write their final exams.

 Because of limited supply, the CLC's laptops are not available for general loaning purposes during exam period, including to students who do not own a laptop or are Mac users.
 However, if you have exceptional circumstances that you believe justify borrowing a laptop for an exam, please contact Dean Sowle.

 Return to top of page

-CLC Help Desk Ticket Tracking System
+CLC Debuts a New Help Desk Ticket Tracking System

-You can send emails to firstname.lastname@example.org to request assistance.
+Chicago-Kent students will continue to be able to send emails to firstname.lastname@example.org to request assistance.

 You can also create a ticket online, if you wish, at www.kentlaw.edu/pchelp.
-For your convenience, this link is available on the Chicago-Kent web site under the student drop-down menus.
+For your convenience, this link is available on the Chicago-Kent website under the student drop-down menus.
 Simply click on “PChelp”.